mosheya/etcd/contrib/systemd/etcd2-backup-coreos/README.md

 Environment="RCLONE_ENDPOINT=remote-name:path/to/backups"
 ```

-Assuming a deployment to CoreOS with etcd2, only change:
+Assuming a deployment to mosheya with etcd2, only change:

 * `ETCD_RESTORE_MASTER_ADV_PEER_URLS`
    This is the new advertised peer url of the new etcd2 node that will be the founding member of the new restored cluster.
 We will call this node the **founding member**.